Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 13. At the root@Xilinx-ZC702-2020.2:~# prompt, make sure that the board Ethernet connection is configured:

-    a.
-Check the IP address of the board by typing the following command at the Zynq prompt: ``ifconfig eth0``.
+    -  Check the IP address of the board by typing the following command at the Zynq prompt: ``ifconfig eth0``.

     This command displays all the details of the currently active interface.
 In the message that displays, the inet addr value denotes the IP address that is assigned to the Zynq SoC board.

-    b.
-If inet addr and netmask values do not exist, you can assign them using the following commands:
+    -  If inet addr and netmask values do not exist, you can assign them using the following commands:

         ```